sara-nl/hathi-client/README.md

 Whenever you want to use the cluster you need to perform the following once per session.

-1) `cd` to the top level directory and source the settings file:

-    cd path/to/hathi-client && . conf/settings
-    cd -
+1) Setup the environment:

+    eval $(/path/to/hathi-client/bin/env.sh)

-(You can add these lines to your `~/.profile` so that they are run automatically on login).
+(You can add this line to your `~/.profile` so that it is run automatically on login).

 2) Now you can authenticate using Kerberos:

     kinit USERNAME

-And use the hadoop and pig utilities:
+And use the Hadoop, Pig and Spark utilities:

     hdfs dfs -ls /

     yarn jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar pi 5 5

+    spark-submit --class org.apache.spark.examples.SparkPi \
+                 --master yarn  --deploy-mode cluster \
+                 $SPARK_HOME/lib/spark-examples*.jar 10

 Browser setup
 -------------